ProjetPP/PPP-QuestionParsing-Grammatical/documentation/IDEAS.md

 Triples such as `wifeOf(Barack Obama's wife,Barack Obama)` can be found directly from the tree, but the only real hole cannot be placed from scratch.
 This is why we have to study all types of questions patterns.

+#### 3.1.
+Second proposition

+####### Preprocessing

+1. Identify and remove (from the tree) the question word
+2. Merge via Name Entity Recognition (NER) (LOCATION, PERSON...)
+3. Merge quotation (with a "QUOTA" NER identifier), ex: Who is the author of "Twenty Thousand Leagues Under the Sea"? -> "Twenty Thousand Leagues Under the Sea" is merged in a single node
+4. Merge words in capital letters that are neighbors in the tree

+####### Tree simplification

+5. See Hierarchy_analysis.md for the restricted set of dependencies to use and the transformations to perform.

+####### Triples production

+6. Produce the triple(s) involved by the question word
+7. Add the triples involved by other parts of the tree

+A better description of steps 6 and 7 is provided in Hierarchy_analysis.md